 Keep your literature review organized by adding a subheading to maintain a smooth flow in the content.
-Reading literature review might seem boring to a few people.
-Try not to bore your readers and your instructor, or the committee..
+Reading a literature review might seem boring to a few people.
+Try not to bore your readers and your instructor or the committee.
 Write it in an engaging manner.

 The significance of your research will identify the importance of your work.
 It should be mainly stated in the introductory paragraph.
-You must highlight how your research is beneficial to the development of science and society in general.
+You must highlight how your research is beneficial for the respective field of study.
 Similarly, you can also state its contribution to the field in both the broader and narrow sense.

-This section explains how you are going to conduct your research and the method you choose for your research question.
-Explain why the specific method is suitable for your research and how will it help you attain your research goals.
+‘How to write a methods section of a research proposal?’
+This section explains how you are going to conduct your research.
+Explain why the specific method is suitable for your research and how it will help you attain your research goals.
 Your research methodology will give you an organized plan for the research.